markledden/salesforce-sandbox-controller/README.md

 ## SandboxController.cls

-In the spirit of 'low-code', the class simply publishes es a platform event.
+In the spirit of 'low-code', the class simply publishes a platform event.
 Nothing else.

 ```apex
 public without sharing class SandboxController implements SandboxPostCopy {